 Phone: (03) 9349 2223

-For all the black belt sushi enthusiasts of Melbourne, Minamishima is more than a destination, it’s a mecca.
-The discreet, omakase-only restaurant is arguably the best Japanese restaurant in Melbourne, and with good reason.
-Chef Koichi Minamishima’s technique is second to none and his cuisine is some of the tastiest you’ll find outside of Japan.
+Brought to you by the master sushi chef, Koichi Minamishima, for all the black belt sushi enthusiasts of Melbourne, Minamishima is more than a destination—it’s a mecca.
+The discreet, omakase-only restaurant is famous in Melbourne for Chef Koichi Minamishima’s Sushi and Shashimi making technique, which makes his Japanese cuisine some of the tastiest you’ll find outside of Japan.
 Prepare to drop serious cash and yet still feel like you walked away with a deal.

 Address: 4 Lord St, Richmond VIC 3121